rajp152k/rajp152k.github.io/content/post/my-emacs-journey.md

 From a content creation perspective, I do find the act of spreading the word to be a noble pursuit (emacs also seems to be in demand btw).

-As of now my journey with emacs is just beginning and I still feel the same amount of enthusiasm I first approached in the summer of 2020.
+As of now my journey with emacs is just beginning and I still feel the same amount of enthusiasm I first approached it with in the summer of 2020.